The Gilded Age

 How to watch The Gilded Age in the UK

-The Gilded Age seasons 1-3 are available in full on Sky Atlantic and NOW.
+The Gilded Age can be found on Sky Atlantic, HBO Max and NOW.

-Will I still be able to watch The Gilded Age on Sky with HBO Max launching?
+Can I still watch The Gilded Age on Sky?

-Plus, if you have Sky Ultimate TV or Sky Q with an eligible package, you will have HBO Max Basic with Ads included as part of your Sky subscription.
-So not only will you still have a full back catalogue of your favourite series – including Game of Thrones, The Sopranos and Friends – but you’ll also get brand new HBO Max Original titles like the Emmy Award-winning The Pitt.
+From 26 March, Sky customers with Sky Ultimate TV and Sky Q customers with eligible packages will also get HBO Max Basic with Ads included as standard.
+That gives you the full library of classic HBO series including Game of Thrones, The Sopranos and Sex in the City, complete collections of beloved series like Friends, and brand new HBO Max Original titles like the Emmy Award-winning The Pitt.
 Sky+ customers will also be able to watch HBO Max Basic with Ads content through their home page.

 And what about NOW subscribers?